nickvourd/Supernova/README.md

 Each letter in the plaintext message is replaced with the letter that appears a certain number of positions ahead in the alphabet, based on the key.
 The shifting is performed circularly, wrapping around from "Z" to "A."

-As an example, using a Swift key of 13:
+As an example, using the Swift key 13:

 ```
 "A" becomes "N"